-The basic anatomy of an excuse isn’t really all that complicated when you get down to it.
+The basic anatomy of an excuse isn’t all that complicated when you get down to it.

-It starts when you say, do, or (perhaps most often) don’t do something, and you don’t feel proud of it.
-Maybe you broke a rule, or let someone down.
-Maybe you let yourself down.
-In any case, it feels uncomfortable because it’s something that the best version of you would not have done, and you know it.
+It starts when you say, do, or (perhaps most often) don’t do something and don’t feel proud of it.
+Maybe you broke a rule or let someone down.
+Perhaps you let yourself down.
+In any case, it feels uncomfortable because it’s something the best version of you would not have done, and you know it.

-But this is an uncomfortable truth to bear, and an easy one to reject if only there was another narrative, one that makes sense of the situation.
+But this is an uncomfortable truth to bear and an easy one to reject if only a more palatable narrative existed.

 And here we have it.
-An excuse, typically, is a version of the story that excuses you from the full responsibility of a certain outcome, without significantly altering the facts.
-It aims to protect the speaker from vulnerability by easing the disappointment, anger, or frustration of the listener (when you make excuses to yourself, you are both the speaker and the listener).
+An excuse, typically, is a version of the story that excuses you from full responsibility for a particular outcome without significantly altering the facts.
+It aims to protect the speaker from vulnerability by easing the listener’s disappointment, anger, or frustration (when you make excuses to yourself, you are both the speaker and the listener).
 In other words, it is a tool to de-escalate a situation gone wrong.

-The broader effect of an excuse (made in a healthy way, and for a valid reason) is that it helps to preserve self-image and maintain relationships.
-No one (including you) needs to beat you up for every minor misstep, particularly when there really are extenuating circumstances.
+The broader effect of an excuse (made in a healthy way and for a valid reason) is that it helps to preserve self-image and maintain relationships.
+No one (including you) needs to beat you up for every minor misstep, especially when extenuating circumstances exist.

 Too Many Excuses